shaida0812/Post-COVID19-employment/README.md

-# 📊 Netflix Analytics Interactive Dashboard
+# 📊 COVID19 Interactive Dashboard

 A dashboard web app built in Python using Streamlit.